Public participation is a maximum of 60 minutes at the beginning of any meeting of Council, or committee meetings that are open to the public.

-If you want to appear before a Council, committee or subcommittee meeting to present or speak to the meeting, you can do so:
+If you want to appear before a meeting to speak, you can do so as:

-You first need to apply for approval - view the following for more detailed information.
+You first need to apply for approval - see the following guidance information.

 Criteria for speaking at meetings

-The public can speak to most agenda items, (although requests are subject to the approval of the Chair).
-In addition, participation at Council can be declined under Standing Order 208.
-This Standing Orders states:
+The public can speak to most agenda items (though requests are subject to the approval of the Chair).
+In addition, participation can be declined under Standing Order 3.23.4.
+This Standing Order states:

-This exclusion is particularly relevant for speaking on District Plan Change agenda items.
-When such matters are before Council, this is likely to be the final decision-making step required under the statutory process contained in the Resource Management Act 1991.
+The exclusion in standing order 3.23.4(b) is particularly relevant for speaking on District Plan Change agenda items at Council meetings.
+When such matters are before the Council, this is likely to be the final decision-making step required under the statutory process contained in the Resource Management Act 1991.

-Accordingly, Council is legally constrained in the matters that it may consider when making its decision and cannot take into consideration the views of the public at this stage in the process because it may prejudice the whole decision making process.
+Accordingly, the Council is legally constrained in the matters that it may consider when making its decision and cannot take into consideration the views of the public at this stage in the process because it may prejudice the whole decision-making process.

-If you want information from Councillors or Council staff, phone the Council's contact centre on (04) 499 4444 or email your question to firstname.lastname@example.org.
-Don't use the meetings as an opportunity to get this information.
+If you need further information from Councillors or Council staff, phone the Council's contact centre on (04) 499 4444 or email your question to email@example.com.
+Please don't use the meetings as an opportunity to get this information.

 Translation of Participation Information